 Table of Contents

-With a life insurance long-term care rider, you’ll receive coverage if you’re unable to independently perform two or more of the six activities of daily living, which include eating, bathing, getting dressed, walking, and maintaining continence.1
+A long-term care rider is a life insurance rider that provides coverage if you’re unable to independently perform two or more of the six activities of daily living, which include eating, bathing, getting dressed, walking, and maintaining continence.1 The payout from a long-term care rider can be taken from your policy’s death benefit to use for expenses, including medical care costs that come with aging.2

 Here’s what you can expect from a long-term care rider:

 To qualify for a long-term care rider, you must be chronically ill and unable to perform at least two of the six activities of daily living.
-In addition, you need a care plan in place with proper documentation.
+In addition, you may need a care plan in place with proper documentation.

 Many life insurance companies have a waiting period that might be anywhere from 20 to 100 days.3 For example, if the waiting period is 90 days, it means you can’t access long-term care rider benefits before the 90 days are up.
 You may receive coverage at any time after this period.